fredo509/Capstone-Front-End/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Special thanks to our team who made possible the completion of this project.
+Thanks to [Murat Korkmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) for providing the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>